fuzzblob/YoAudio/README.md

 ### Linux & Mac OS

-If you build this project on these platforms, let me know how it went or submit a pull request ;)
+If you build this project on these platforms, let me know how it went and submit a pull request if you had to do stuff to make it work ;)

 ## Playing a sound <a name="sound"></a>